 Through the closed door, I heard it: profound annoyance at being interrupted.
 A sigh something like this:

 He, however, recalls his sigh more like this:

 My worst fear triggered: He was annoyed that something bad had happened to me that required his help.
 Is it starting to sound like I’m “in denial” of abusive behavior?
 I get it.
 But hang on a minute.

 It’s hardly my first encounter with this scenario.

 In more than a decade of leading the ADHD partners support group, I’ve heard it too many times.
 That is, an ADHD partner seems to view a partner’s temporary illness not with compassion but as an….inconvenience.
 Among the many potential ADHD relationship issues, this is one of the most hurtful.

 Yes, I can explain the range of alternate explanations—for example, how ADHD neurobiology can interfere with even the most compassionate person’s ability to organize appropriate responses.
-I explain this in my presentations and writing.
 ADHD relationship dysfunction issues present only one of the many sets of challenges that adults with ADHD face every day.

 But we cannot ignore the fact: When you come against such from your intimate partner, it’s frightening.
 Your first response might be denial.
 You don’t want to believe that the person you fell in love with can be that cold, callous, or selfish.